engrrajib/OpenXC-Admin/README.md

-# XtreamCodes 2.9 Admin UI
+# OpenXC Admin UI

 ## What is this?

-A web interface that connects with the database of XtreamCodes 2.9 for adminsa
+A web interface that connects with the database of XtreamCodes 2.9 for admins

 #### Features: